2.5 Do not require users to remember a fixed supplied PIN

 Allow the user to select their own PIN

-Either allow the user to make up a PIN when they register or, if one is supplied to them, allow them to change it at any time or at least the first time they use the service.
+Either allow the user to make up a PIN when they register or, if one is supplied to them, allow them to change it at any time or at least the first time they use the device or service.

 Provide an alternative access method

 Consider providing an alternative access security mechanism such as biometric identification for users who find PIN numbers difficult to remember.

 There are no specific test methods recommended for this guideline.